AIX Racing: History

 AIX Racing was formed from PHM Racing's Formula 2 and Formula 3 teams.
-In 2023, PHM had announced a new sponsorship deal with the Dubai-based AIX Investment Group that would see the team renamed PHM AIX Racing for 2024.
-AIX later completed acquisition of the F2 and F3 structures in May 2024 and would compete as AIX Racing from the Imola rounds of the F2 and F3 championships.
+In 2023, PHM announced a new sponsorship deal with the Dubai-based AIX Investment Group that saw the team renamed PHM AIX Racing for 2024.
+AIX later completed acquisition of PHM in May 2024 and competed as AIX Racing from the Imola rounds of the F2 and F3 championships.

-At Round 4 of the 2024 FIA Formula 2 Championship in Imola, the team got their first podium with driver Joshua Dürksen finishing in third place in the feature race.
-At Round 5 in Monaco, Taylor Barnard won his and the team's maiden Formula 2 race victory in the sprint race.
-In late August 2024, Barnard, who was the reserve and development driver for McLaren in Formula E, was promoted as a full time driver for the 2024–25 season and subsequently ended his Formula 2 campaign.
-He was replaced by Niels Koolen for Rounds 11 and 12 at Monza and Baku respectively.
-Ahead of Round 13 at Lusail, the team signed Cian Shields to race for the team until the end of the season at Yas Marina.
+In round 4 of the 2024 FIA Formula 2 Championship at Imola, AIX got its first podium with Joshua Dürksen finishing third in the feature race.
+Taylor Barnard then won his and the team's maiden Formula 2 race victory in the sprint race at Monaco.
+In late August 2024, Barnard, who was the reserve and development driver for McLaren in Formula E, was promoted as a full-time driver for the 2024–25 season and subsequently ended his Formula 2 campaign.
+He was replaced by Niels Koolen and Cian Shields for two rounds each.

+Dürksen won four Formula 2 races for AIX Racing across two years, coming tenth in the standings in 2024 and ninth in 2025 before moving to reigning champions Invicta Racing.
+Despite finishing 24th with 0 points, Shields was retained by AIX for the 2026 season, where he partnered rookie Emerson Fittipaldi Jr., son of two-time Formula One World Champion Emerson Fittipaldi.

+In Formula 3, AIX Racing achieved its only victory in a 1–2 finish at the Hungaroring sprint race in 2024, courtesy of Nikita Bedrin and Tasanapol Inthraphuvasak.
+AIX then ran as many as eight drivers throughout the 2025 season, with a podium for debutant Freddie Slater in Bahrain and two pole positions for returnee Brad Benavides at Spa and Monza the standout results.

+On 2 September 2026, it was announced that Lando Norris was purchasing selected assets of AIX Racing to form his own new feeder series team, LN4 Fusion, in 2027.
+The next day at Monza, AIX unveiled a new F2 and F3 livery featuring prominent sponsorship from Neutonic, a drinks brand owned by LN4 Fusion CEO Dan Richards.